Good help is hard to find—and even harder to lose. As a business owner, employee turnover doesn’t just eat into your time, but also your bottom line.

 To really get the most out of each IDP, managers and their direct reports need to conduct some type of monthly check-in.
 If you aren’t helping your employees consistently track against their goals, then they won’t make any real progress.
 Schedule a monthly chat to help them hold themselves accountable to their goals and give them direction on how to make continued improvements to achieve them.

-If you’re looking for an IDP template, here’s the one we use at SnackNation that you can download.
+If you’re looking for an IDP template, here’s one you can download.

 While you obviously can’t force friendships in the workplace, there are ways you can foster it.